toumidouniaz/flutter-shopping-app/README.md

 # shopping_card
 A modern and user-friendly shopping list app built with Flutter.
-This app helps users create and manage shopping lists efficiently by organizing items into markets and categories.
-It provides a simple, intuitive interface and ensures data persistence using SQLite.
+This project was assigned by our teacher as part of learning Flutter development, helping us understand app structure, state management, and database integration.

 **Features**